Schuylkill River Drowning Victim Remembered As 'Good Soul Gone Too Soon' - NewsBreak

 A celebration of life has been scheduled for 2 p.m. on Saturday, July 9 at her mom's house, loved ones said.

-Stephanie Knapke Crowell has asked guests to bring something meaningful to them that reminds them of Henry and that they are willing to part with.
+Stephanie Knapke Crowell has asked guests to bring something meaningful that reminds them of Henry.